-8.1 Test Specimen Geometry-Tensile test specimens as discussed in 8.1 of Test Method C 1273 may be used for cyclic fatigue testing as long as they meet the requirements of this practice and Test Method C 1273.
+8.1 Test Specimen Geometry-Tensile test specimens as discussed in 8.1 of Test Method C 1275 may be used for cyclic fatigue testing as long as they meet the requirements of this practice and Test Method C 1275.

-8.2 Test Specimen Preparation-Test specimen fabrication and preparation methods as discussed in 8.2 of Test Method C 1273 may be used for cyclic fatigue testing as long as they meet the requirements of this practice and Test Method C 1273.
+8.2 Test Specimen Preparation-Test specimen fabrication and preparation methods as discussed in 8.2 of Test Method C 1275 may be used for cyclic fatigue testing as long as they meet the requirements of this practice and Test Method C 1275.

-8.3 Handling Precaution-Exercise care in storing and handling finished specimens to avoid the introduction of random and severe flaws.
-In addition, give attention to pretest storage of test specimens in controlled environments or desiccators to avoid unquantifiable environmental degradation of specimens prior to testing.
-If conditioning is required, condition or test the specimens, or both in a room or enclosed space maintained at $\pm 3^{\circ}$ C and $\pm 10$ % relative humidity measured in accordance with Test Method E 337.
+8.3 Handling Precaution-Exercise care in storing and handling finished test specimens to avoid the introduction of random and severe flaws.
+In addition, give attention to pre-test storage of test specimens in controlled environments or desic-cators to avoid unquantifiable environmental degradation of test specimens prior to testing.
+If conditioning is required, Test Methods D 3479 recommends conditioning and testing polymeric composite test specimens in a room or enclosed space maintained at a temperature and relative humidity of $23 \pm 3^{\circ}$ C and 65 ± 10 %, respectively.
+Measure ambient conditions in accordance with Test Method E 337.